NES-FM/Robotics-Code-MainESP/README.md

 # MicroPython-ESP32
 This is our current code running on our main ESP32 using MicroPython (Hopefully this time without leaking my Wifi Creds)
+Our Main Page is now [Here](https://github.com/NES-FM/Robotics-Code-Main)